 When it comes to legal settlements, the average person has plenty of questions.
-For instance, the taxation of various types of settlements is something that most don’t think about or fully understand until they are on the receiving end of such a settlement.
-This is because taxes are very complex and people don’t even think to consider the tax implications of a settlement.
+For instance, the taxation of a settlement is something that most don’t understand until they have to pay up.
+Taxes are complicated, and people don’t even think to consider the tax implications of a settlement.
 With that in mind, here is some information with regard to injury settlements and taxation everyone should know.

 About injury settlements and taxation

-If you’re in a position to receive a settlement, you might ask are injury settlements taxable?
-There are many aspects of injury-related cases and the settlements and a key piece to understanding when working through a settlement is whether these funds are taxable.
+If you’re in a position to receive a settlement, you might ask if injury settlements are taxable?
+There are many aspects of injury-related case.
+Undeniably, a key piece to understanding when working through a settlement is whether these funds are taxable.

 Are personal injury settlements taxable?

 In short, the personal injury awards that are awarded for pain and suffering are not taxable.
-However, if your case involves things such as lost wages or punitive damages, the funds that you receive for these items are taxable.
-This is largely due to the fact that the latter can be considered income, which can make these damages eligible for taxation.
+However, if your case involves lost wages or punitive damages, the funds that you receive are taxable.
+Since these awards can be considered income, they are eligible for taxation.

 In general, personal injury settlements are not taxable.
 This is due to the fact that under federal law, personal injury claims are not taxable.
-In particular, federal tax law excludes the ability to count money received from personal injury settlements or sickness from being claimed as income.
-So, when asking are personal injury claims taxable?
-Be advised that neither the federal government nor the state can tax money that you may win in these settlements.
+In particular, federal tax law excludes money received from personal injury settlements or sickness from income.
+Hence, neither the federal government nor the state can tax money that you may win in these settlements.

 Receiving your personal injury settlement